ABOUT US

 Dr. Aiello has worked at Stein Education Center, ParentCare Family Recovery Center, Vista Balboa Crisis Center, Alliant International University’s Counseling and Psychological Services, University of California San Diego’s (UCSD) Eating Disorder Center, Richard J. Donovan Correctional Facility, and UCSD’s Center for Applied Counseling and Psychological Services.
 Her experience spans working with children on the autism spectrum, mothers in recovery from substance and chemical dependency, short-term crisis counseling, and providing therapy to incarcerated individuals, college students, and adults with disordered eating.

-Dr. Aiello joins Julie Trim PhD and Associates with an aim to provide affirmative spaces for clients and is honored to work with individuals whose identities related to culture, ethnicity, gender, sexuality, body size, and ability intersect with their experiences around mental health.
+Dr. Aiello strives to provide affirmative spaces for clients and is honored to work with individuals whose identities related to culture, ethnicity, gender, sexuality, body size, and ability intersect with their experiences around mental health.
 Dr. Aiello’s approach to therapy incorporates relational psychodynamic, humanistic, and behavioral techniques like Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT) and Cognitive Processing Therapy (CPT).

 Dr. Aiello’s clinical interests include eating disorders, trauma, sexual abuse survivors, intersectional identities, gender identity and sexual orientation, coming out, anxiety, attachment concerns, life transitions, codependency, and relational and interpersonal concerns.